linkfang/openmobility.eclipse.org/content/technologies/eclipse-mosaic.md

 ---
-title: "Eclipse MUSTANG"
+title: "Eclipse MOSAIC"
-date: 2019-04-12T16:09:21+02:00
+date: 2020-07-07T16:09:21+02:00
 layout: "single"
 description: ""
 ---
-Eclipse MUSTANG provides a multi-domain/multi-scale co-simulation environment for virtual testing of connected and automated driving and mobility solutions.
+Eclipse MOSAIC provides a multi-domain/multi-scale co-simulation environment for virtual testing of connected and automated driving and mobility solutions.
 The co-simulation environment consists of

 * Run-time Infrastructure (RTI) for simulator coupling, providing all management tasks for simulation orchestration and simulator interaction including the respective internal model adaptations and transfer
 * A collection of pre-packaged simulators for domains of interest, i.e. ad hoc and mobile network communication simulation, vehicle dynamics, and applications